 Safety and Emergency Procedures Manager, Thomson Airways

-In 1992 I had the privilege of joining Britannia Airways as cabin crew based in Newcastle where I flew for 13 years this culminated in the role of senior cabin crew on the B737, B757 and B767.
-In 1996 with the introduction of the B767 300 to Britannia I became part of the safety training team enabling me to develop my knowledge and interest in all elements of safety and training.
+In 1992, Val joined Britannia Airways as cabin crew based in Newcastle where she flew for 13 years.
+This culminated in the role of senior cabin crew on the B737, B757 and B767.
+In 1996 with the introduction of the B767 300 to Britannia, she became part of the safety training team which enabled her to develop her knowledge and interest in all elements of safety and training.
 This role involved training, coaching and developing cabin crew and pilots in all elements of cabin safety, first aid, security and CRM training.
-During this period I had the opportunity to extend this role to be part of the service training team which involved the very enjoyable task of recruiting cabin crew and training them in all aspects of service training and soft skills.
+During this period, Val had the opportunity to extend this role to be part of the service training team which involved the task of recruiting cabin crew and training them in all aspects of service training and soft skills.

-Following the Thomsonfly merger with First Choice Airways I became the Safety Training Manager.
-One of my key objectives was to help amalgamate two very knowledgeable and passionate cabin crew training teams into one.
-During this period I took on the management of the Ground Training Pilots, once again stretching my knowledge of safety training this time within the pilot arena.
+Following the Thomsonfly merger with First Choice Airways, Val became the Safety Training Manager.
+One of her key objectives was to help amalgamate two cabin crew training teams into one.
+During this period, she took on the management of the Ground Training Pilots, once again stretching her knowledge of safety training this time within the pilot arena.
 Service training, recruitment of cabin crew and the management of the training centres was also part of this role.
-Although a challenging and extremely busy time it gave me the opportunity to learn from both teams, to take the best from each airline, to train all of the crew to enable them to fly successfully under one AOC.
+Although a challenging and extremely busy time, it gave her the opportunity to learn from both teams, to take the best from each airline and to train all of the crew to enable them to fly successfully under one AOC.

-Although life in the ‘training world’ was extremely enjoyable, challenging and rewarding it was time for a change I made the move into the role of Safety & Emergency Procedures Manager based at Thomson Airways (previously Thomsonfly) Head Office in Luton.
-This role was certainly a complete change as I was no longer managing a team of people, it now involved writing procedures and following up any safety incidents that had occurred; it did however still give me the opportunity to interact closely with cabin crew and pilots which I didn’t want to lose.
-Recently I was very proud to be heavily involved in the introduction of the B787 to Thomson Airways which included the first crew rest area for the company.
+Although life in the ‘training world’ was extremely enjoyable, challenging and rewarding it was time for a change and she made the move into the role of Safety & Emergency Procedures Manager based at Thomson Airways (previously Thomsonfly) Head Office in Luton.
+This role was certainly a complete change, as she was no longer managing a team of people, it now involved writing procedures and following up any safety incidents that had occurred; it did however still give her the opportunity to interact closely with cabin crew and pilots which she did not want to lose.
+Recently, Val was very proud to be heavily involved in the introduction of the B787 to Thomson Airways which included the first crew rest area for the company.

-My passion for safety and open reporting has not diminished since I began in 1992, I remain determined to enhance the just culture within my current role and through CHIRP, along with the rest of the Board Members to develop further the open reporting culture within the all airlines.
+Val’s passion for safety and open reporting has not diminished since she began in 1992, she remains determined to enhance the just culture within her current role and through CHIRP, along with the rest of the Board Members to develop further the open reporting culture within the all airlines.
 To offer guidance, background information and regulatory advice to both pilots and cabin crew where necessary to enhance safety within this unique environment.